-The EU-Japan EPA Forum'speakers have been selected for their expertise and ability to make valuable contributions to the programme.
+The EU-Japan EPA Forum & Round Table Series speakers are selected for their expertise and ability to make valuable contributions to the programme.
 These individuals represent some of the key figures engaged in business with Europe and Japan, including senior policy-makers and business executives.

 Mr Taro Kono, Minister for Foreign affairs, Ministry of Foreign Affairs of Japan

 Mrs Cecilia MalMström, The EU Trade COMMISSIONER, THE European union

 Cecilia Malmström has served as European Commissioner for Trade since 2014, having previously served as European Commissioner for Home Affairs from 2010 to 2014.
 In her current position, she represents the EU in the World Trade Organisation (WTO) and other international trade fora.

 Cecilia Malmström is responsible for negotiating bilateral trade agreements with key countries, including the recently concluded agreements with Japan, Canada and Singapore, and for ongoing negotiations with for example Mexico, Chile and the Mercosur countries.

 Prior to her appointment as a Commissioner, she served as a Member of the European Parliament from 1999 to 2006, and as Swedish Minister for European Union Affairs 2006–2010.
 She is a member of the Liberal People’s Party, which is represented by the A.L.D.E. in the European Parliament.

 Cecilia Malmström holds a Ph.D. in Political Science, Department of Political Science from Göteborg University.

 Mr Yoichi SUZUKI, FORMER Ambassador for International Economic Affairs & CHIEF NEGOTIATOR OF THE EPA, Ministry of Foreign Affairs of Japan